olialb/mqttDisplayClient/readme.md

 * Reboot and Shutown the Kioskdisplay
 * Read status like CPU temparature, CPU load,....

+**Home Assistant discovery** can be activated for all MQTT the topics.

 The configuration is done over an ini file and allows you to adapt the commands to your needs.
 As default it is configured for an official Raspberry PI 7 inch Touch Display 2.
 How to setup this display with [FullPageOS](https://github.com/guysoft/FullPageOS) you can read here: [Installation and config of FullPageOS](https://albold-home.de/part-1-installation-and-config-of-fullpage-os/)

 ## Implementation notes